 They handle the collection of all of the funds that are due from the exploration of Midas Man from all platforms around the world.

 Funds arrive with Freeway Entertainment who acknowledge receipt and subsequently distribute funds directly to Studio POW.
-We expect funds to begin arriving with our Midas Man investors by the last quarter of 2021.
+We expect funds to begin arriving with our Midas Man investors by the first quarter of 2022.

 Studio POW then distributes funds as per contractual obligations to investors on a bi-annual basis for perpetuity.